EUPP-benchmark/ESSD-reliability-calibration/README.md

 # ESSD-reliability-calibration

 Reliability Calibration (RC) scripts for the ESSD benchmark.
-Provide the MBM output file (see the method's details below).
+The methodology and technical details for Reliability Calibration are provided below.

 This code is provided as supplementary material with: